 New grandparents face an important decision: choosing their grandparent names.
-Thanks to the diversity of our world, grandparents have a lot of choices.
-They are no longer limited to the traditional names like Grannie and Grandpa.
-Of course, the topic of names for grandparents also sparks occasional conflicts, but those can be settled with a little creativity and flexibility.
+Thanks to the diversity of our world, grandparents are no longer limited to the traditional names like Grannie and Grandpa.
+Of course, the topic of names for grandparents also sparks occasional conflicts, but these can be settled with a little flexibility.

 When a grandchild is born, a different name game comes into play.
-Of course, grandparents seldom get to choose names for... their grandchildren, but they are hardly neutral parties.
+Grandparents seldom get to choose names for their grandchildren, but they are hardly neutral... parties.
 Generally, they will find that whatever name is chosen for their grandchild will end up being music to their ears.